MSc Actuarial Science

 - projects.

-Teaching is student-focused, with students encouraged to take responsibility for their own learning and development.
+Teaching is student-focused, and we encourage you to take responsibility for your own learning and development.

 Assessment